Mwezé Ngangura: Early career

+Career progression

+For his next film and his first feature, La Vie est Belle (Life is Wonderful), Ngangura sought to make a film that was uplifting, humorous, suffused with Congolese music, and relatable to African audiences.
+In 1985, Mwezé Ngangura returned to Belgium to work on the script of La Vie est Belle with funding from the French Ministry of Foreign Affairs.
+Set in the vibrant, music-filled streets of Kinshasa, La Vie est Belle follows Kourou (played by legendary Congolese musician Papa Wemba), a young man from a small village who dreams of success in the world of music.

+Co-directed with Belgian director Benoit Lamy and released under the banner of Ngangura's Kinshasa based production company, Sol'Oeil Films, La Vie est Belle was a big hit in Francophone Africa and was also among the few African films to reach an international audience outside the continent at the time of its release.
+It received favorable reviews from mainstream publications such as the New York Times and the Christian Science Monitor.

 In 1992, Mwezé Ngangura made Changa-Changa, Rythmes en noirs et blancs (Changa-Changa, Rhythms in Black and White), a documentary produced in Brussels on intercultural encounters where different styles of music enrich.
-"Changa-Changa" was broadcast on television and shown at many festivals, including FESPACO (Pan African Film Festival of Ouagadougou), Vues d'Afrique (Montreal), and Bilan du Film Ethnographique (Paris).
+Changa-Changa was broadcast on television and shown at many festivals, including FESPACO (Pan African Film Festival of Ouagadougou), Vues d'Afrique (Montreal), and Bilan du Film Ethnographique (Paris).

 In 1994, he made Le Roi, la vache et le bananier (The King, the Cow and the Banana), a 60-minute documentary that won several awards.

 The next year he directed Lettre à Makura : les derniers Bruxellois, a view by an African ethnologist of the marolliens, the oldest community in Brussels.

 In 1997, he directed Le général Tombeur, a 26-minute documentary that tells the story of Bukavu from the expedition of General Charles-Henri Tombeur in 1914-18 to the current date.
 This film was selected at the Festival of Ouagadougou (FESPACO) in February 1997 and the Montreal festival Views from Africa in April 1997.